Devostated/SyncMuteControl/README.md

 ## How to use

 ### 1. Installation
-* [Download](https://github.com/Devostated/SyncMuteControl/releases) the SyncMuteControlSender on your gaming PC and SyncMuteControlReciever on your streaming PC
+* [Download](https://github.com/Devostated/SyncMuteControl/releases) the SMCSender.exe on your gaming PC and SMCReceiver.exe on your streaming PC
 * Place the exe files where ever you like

 ### 2. Get your local IP